jaredmales/milkzmq/README.md

 ### milk0Client
 ```
-$ milk0Client -h
+$ milkzmqClient -h
-milk0Client:
+milkzmqClient:

-usage: ./milk0Client [options] remote-host shm-name
+usage: ./milkzmqClient [options] remote-host shm-name

-   remote-host is the address of the remote host where milk0Server is running.
+   remote-host is the address of the remote host where milkzmqServer is running.

    shm-name is the root of the ImageStreamIO shared memory image file.
             If the full path is "/tmp/image00.im.shm" then shm-name=image00